hapax/hapax.github.io/assets/teaching.md

 But how many students are unlucky?
-How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that there's a mathematical world out there, which also describes our world?
+How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that there's a mathematical world out there, which happens to exquisitely describe the real world?
 The problem, I'll argue, is that maths education is stuck in a sort of *scrubland* with no views into this enchanted realm.